 Concept Testing

-A firm needs to acquire consumer feedback about its product ideas.
-Concept testing presents the consumer with a proposed product and measures attitudes and intentions at this early stage of development.
 Concept testing is a quick and inexpensive way of measuring consumer enthusiasm.
 It asks potential consumers to react to a picture, written statement, or oral description of a product.
 This enables a firm to determine initial attitudes prior to expensive, time-consuming prototype development.

 In general, concept testing should ask these types of questions of consumers: